 If I had to name one trait that defines me, it’s curiosity.
 I want to know how things work.
 And I want to know what makes people tick – myself and others.
 I love exploring new countries, new environments, new foods, and new experiences.
 Fortunately, all of that curiosity dovetails nicely with my writing, and when you call it “research”, it even sounds respectable.
 I filter everything – from my daily life in a large city to traveling in Tibet, from being an eternal dabbler in the martial arts to cooking meals that would give some people pause – through the lens of my characters, who, not entirely surprisingly, tend to be a diverse and opinionated bunch.

 Some of them also know what it’s like to be at home in two cultures, but not really belonging to either.
 Guess what?
 I’ve been living half my life in a country different from the one I was born in.
 Different continent, too.
 And different languages.
-Which, as a translator by trade, is something that keeps me busy on a daily basis.
+Which, as a translator and editor by trade, is something that keeps me busy and fed on a daily basis.